ryanwclark1/fastapi-template/README.md

 ## Logging

 Logs are output in JSON Lines format for easy parsing by log aggregation systems.

-Log files are written to `logs/example-service.log.jsonl` with automatic rotation.
+Tail the local file at `logs/example-service.log.jsonl` during development, or ship the structured logs to your centralized platform of choice.

+## Security & Hardening

+Key runtime safeguards—rate limiting, request-size enforcement, security headers, and PII masking—are configurable through environment variables.
+Refer to [`docs/operations/security-configuration.md`](docs/operations/security-configuration.md) for recommended production settings and validation steps.

 ## Code Quality